 A: Yes.
 All of our desserts are made without refined sugar but most have some type of unrefined sugar added, such honey or coconut sugar.
 Here are a few of our most popular desserts that are made without added sugar: Quinoa Protein Bars (be sure to leave off the chocolate), Fudge Brownie Bites, and Peanut Butter-Yogurt Dip.
 Click here, for these No Sugar Added Dessert Recipes.

 Foods that have added sugar of any kind are not allowed.
 You might be surprised to learn that sugar has many names and is often disguised in the ingredient list.
 You may have noticed many foods now advertise as having No High Fructose Corn Syrup.
 What manufactures don’t promote is that in place of the corn syrup is likely another form of sugar.
 Reading the fine print on ingredient labels is absolutely necessary for this challenge.
 Here is a list of 50 different names used for sugar.

-No added natural sugars or sweeteners of any kind, to include: honey, molasses, stevia, agave nectar, coconut palm sugar, xylitol, maple syrup, etc..
+No added sweeteners of any kind are allowed, to include: honey, molasses, stevia, agave nectar, coconut palm sugar, xylitol, maple syrup, etc..
 This is important in order to start to enjoy the real taste of foods.

 No added refined sugars (white sugar, corn syrup, brown sugar)